 Mufasa is definitely old school and places a value on tradition.

-This might make him reluctant to adopt more modern workplace improvements such as flex hours, remote working, a casual dress code or dog-friendly office.
+This might make him reluctant to adopt more modern workplace improvements such as flex hours, remote work, a casual dress code or dog-friendly office.
 This isn’t necessarily a shortcoming, but it would be important that Mufasa’s reports are comfortable in a more formal workplace (you’d definitely need to bust out the suit and tie for this boss).

 Mufasa also values experience and loyalty, which means he might promote or delegate important tasks to people who have been on his team longer, even if they aren’t the most capable of driving results.